mh1011/mh1011.github.io/README.md

     - [x] Get a Basic Jekyll Theme
     - [ ] Work on index.md (or indel.html) file
     - [ ] Create a Webpage showcasing your projects
-    - [ ] Utilize some Python web framework
+    - [ ] Utilize Python web framework
     - [ ] Test the limits of **GitHub Pages**
 02. Familiarized with basic web technology (Not related to this project)
 #### Front-end